amykapernick/amys_kapers/site/workshops/front-end-web-fundamentals.md

 ## Who Should Attend

-This workshop is aimed at anyone who works with front end code on a semi-regular basis and would like to brush up on the fundamental concepts.
+This workshop is aimed at anyone who works with front end code on a regular basis and needs to keep up to date with the constantly changing world of front end development.
+Even if you're just brushing up on your skills, this is the workshop for you.

 ## Pre-requisites

 Some experience with front end code desirable, a basic understanding of HTML and CSS.

-## Computer Setup

-- Code editor
-- Node (at least v12)
-- Git
+Some experience with JavaScript is also useful, but not essential.